Lyon Financial

 1. Location.
 Think of this as an oasis, one that should extend the best of several worlds.
 Butterflies and bees enjoy the sun.
 Some plants prefer less sun, but your guests demand plenty of light!
 So, choose a place that has some wind shelter but is sunny and bright.

 2. Soil.
-Whether your yard’s composition is sandy or wet, best to have a conversation with your local nursery or home improvement store to determine which sun-loving plants will flourish in your environment.
+Whether your yard’s composition is sandy or wet, it is best to have a conversation with your local nursery or home improvement store to determine which sun-loving plants will flourish in your environment.
 You may even want to bring a soil sample with you for an accurate assessment.

 3. Blooms.
 It’s always safer to cultivate vegetation that’s native to your area and its climate.
 Again, consult a specialist so you don’t waste money or be disappointed with a failed garden.
-What’s also essential is to get confirmation that no plants in your selection were treated with pesticides that will harm your busy guests.
+What’s also essential is to get confirmation that no plants in your selection were treated with pesticides that will harm your busy insect guests.

 Additionally, depending on how committed you are to tending a garden, you may wish to purchase perennials (instead of annuals), so you needn’t replant yearly.